pkjmesra/Screeni-py/INSTALLATION.md

 7. Click on `Open General Pane for me` option.
 8. This will open following **Security and Privacy** window.
-9. Click on **`Open Anyway`** Button to grant executable permission for the Screenipy.
+9. Click on **`Open Anyway`** Button to grant executable permission for the pkscreener.
 (Enter your password if prompted)

 ![Allow](https://user-images.githubusercontent.com/6128978/119251073-11b42400-bbc2-11eb-9a15-7ebb6fec1c66.PNG)

 10. Close the window.
-11. Now double click on `screenipy.run` file to use the application.
+11. Now double click on `pkscreener.run` file to use the application.